Art-of-WiFi/UniFi-API-client/README.md

 their purpose, and their respective parameters.

-If you are using an advanced IDE such as PHPStorm or VS Code, you can use its code completion and other features to explore the available functions/methods thanks to the extensive PHPDoc comments in the code.
+If you are using an advanced IDE such as PHPStorm or VS Code, you can use its code completion and other features to explore the available functions/methods thanks to the extensive PHP DocBlocks throughout the code.

 ## Looking for version 1.x.x?